 It’s normal to feel fear as you start writing, and even more so to be nervous about sharing your writing.

 But having a team is one of the best things you can do to ensure you finish your book.
 Most people think they can write their books all on their own, without support and encouragement and accountability.
-And that’s why most people fail.
+And that’s why most would-be authors fail.

 When you have the right team, they will encourage you when you feel self-doubt, they’ll support you when you’re stuck, and they’ll tell you to keep writing when you feel like quitting.